April 24, 2014

 9. For some convictions such as assault, court documentation may need to be presented for the Department of Homeland Security to review before being allowed to enter the states.

-10. Chose a company that is accredited by the RCMP for waiver applications since they are vetted to handle sensitive information such as your criminal record, court documents, and police files.
+10. Choose a company that is accredited by the RCMP for waiver applications since they are vetted to handle sensitive information such as your criminal record, court documents, and police files.